Rascal (book): Derivative works

-It was made into the Disney movie Rascal in 1969 starring Bill Mumy as Sterling North.
-The film also featured the voice of Walter Pidgeon as the reminiscing grown Sterling North, Steve Forrest as his father Willard and Pamela Toll as his sister Theo.
+The book was made into the Disney film Rascal in 1969 starring Bill Mumy as Sterling North.
+The film also featured the voice of Walter Pidgeon as the reminiscing grown Sterling North, Steve Forrest as his father Willard, and Pamela Toll as his sister Theo.

 It was also made into a 52-episode Japanese anime entitled Araiguma Rasukaru.
 The success of the animated series was responsible for the accidental introduction of the raccoon into Japan.

 The Sterling North Museum and book locations

 The setting of the book, their childhood home in Edgerton, Wisconsin (known as Brailsford Junction in the book), is preserved as a museum.
 The author's daughter, Arielle North Olson, a respected children's author in her own right, is an honorary director of the museum.
-Rascal-related items at the museum include: the high chair where Rascal tried to eat the sugar cube, the barn where Rascal's entrance hole has been patched, the oak tree where Rascal stayed, Sterling's scratched sentiment of "Damn Kaiser Bill" on the barn (his brother was serving in WWI), Sterling's initials painted inside the garage with the same green paint that went on his canoe, and a recreation of the chicken wire screen protecting their Christmas tree.
+Rascal-related items at the museum include the high chair where Rascal tried to eat the sugar cube, the barn where Rascal's entrance hole has been patched, the oak tree where Rascal stayed, Sterling's scratched sentiment of "Damn Kaiser Bill" on the barn (his brother was serving in WWI), Sterling's initials painted inside the garage with the same green paint that went on his canoe, and a recreation of the chicken wire screen protecting their Christmas tree.

 Other nearby locations mentioned in the book are Lake Koshkonong, the Rock River, and the Indianford dam.

 Okazaki retrospective

 In 2008, the Okazaki World Children's Art Museum in Japan created an exhibition entitled "A Retrospective Rascal".
-50,000 people toured the display, timed to correspond to Sterling's 100th birthday and the 30th anniversary of the anime, Araiguma Rasukaru, which was based on the book.
-The canoe paddle was specially sent to Japan to be the centerpiece of the exhibit.
+50,000 people toured the display, timed to correspond to Sterling's 100th birthday and the 30th anniversary of the anime, Araiguma Rasukaru, based on the book.
+The canoe paddle was specially sent to Japan to be the exhibit's centerpiece.
 Many other items borrowed from individuals in the Edgerton area were displayed.